Deployment overview

 - It verifies if the backend build is deployed successfully.
 If not, the process stops and deployment fails.

-- If deploying both frontend and backend builds, the Studio initiates the frontend build and deployment.
+- The Studio initiates the frontend build and deployment.
 If this fails, the previous frontend production deployment will continue to work correctly because the previous backend extensions are available.
 For more information, see Branch deployments.

-You can deploy a build using the command-line or by using the Studio.
+You can deploy a build using the Studio or using the command-line.

 Deploy using the command-line